PawelTokarski95/GARCH-1-1-Models-Analysis/README.md

 - **Language**: R

 In this project, I analyze three versions of the popular financial volatility model: the standard GARCH(1,1) with a normal distribution, and two other with heavy-tailed distributions — Student’s t (std) and skewed Student’s t (sstd).
-These models shows how volatility in time series, especially financial returns, changes over time.
+These models show how volatility in time series, especially financial returns, changes over time.

 The data comes from 5 different markets (ETFs), divided into two periods: